kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_photo_maps.md

 If your map features gridlines:

 1. Find the UTM zone number, which is a one or two-digit number followed by a letter (ex.
 "16T").
 If it's not present on the map, estimate it by entering your approximate latitude and longitude in Trail Sense's Convert tool.
 For example, you can enter 10 for latitude and 45 for longitude.
 2. Locate the Easting and Northing values on the map's borders.
 They are usually marked and can have 3 to 6 or 7 digits.
-Add three zeros if there are only 3 digits (ex.
-123 becomes 123000).
+Add three zeros if there are only 3 digits (e.g., 123 becomes 123000).
 Easting will be on the top or bottom, Northing will be on the left or right.
 3. Look at the grid lines on the map to identify the grid zone where your location is.
-These lines represent the first digits of your location (ex.
-123000E and 234000N).
+These lines represent the first digits of your location (e.g., 123000E and 234000N).
 4. For increased precision, divide the grid into 10 equal sections vertically and horizontally.
 Determine which line your location is closest to within the grid.
 Use a ruler, like the one in Trail Sense, for accuracy.
 For example, if your location is two-tenths to the right and one-tenth up from the bottom right corner of the grid, your new location will be 123200E and 234100N.
 5. In Trail Sense, enter the UTM location and tap the same point on the photo map.
 For example, enter "16T 123200E 234100N".
 6. Repeat for the second calibration point.
 For the best accuracy, use a point that is far away from the first point.